Visual Storytelling Newsletter

 Something they would never say in person, hiding behind their screens empowers them to spread falsehoods we’ve seen in political campaigns and even high school bullying.

-It’s the same effect you see on the road when people behind the wheel tend to extenuate more their behaviors.
+It’s the same effect you see on the road when people behind the wheel tend to extenuate their behaviors.

 Even back in 2020, you would find that Americans believed 61% of news on social media contains misinformation (Knight Foundation).